 The information and attachments provided in Part 1, Section 4.3 shall be submitted on the due date and time set forth in Part 1, Section 2.3.1.
 If the sealed Price Proposal is not submitted on the above specified date and time, then the Offeror shall be deemed non-responsive and will be disqualified from participating in the design-build procurement for this Project.
-Offerors shall complete the Price Proposal Checklist, Attachment 4.0.1.2, and include it with their Price Proposal for the Base Scope and Option 1.
+Offerors shall complete the Price Proposal Checklist, Attachment 4.0.1.2, and include it with their Price Proposal.
 The purpose of the Price Proposal Checklist is to aid the Offeror in ensuring all submittal requirements have been included in the submittal.
 Additionally, the Offeror shall:

-4.3.1 Specify, on the form set forth in Attachment 4.3.1, a Cost Breakdown Summary in whole numbers and the Proposal Price, in both numbers and words which is the sum for the Base Scope and Option 1.
-Offerors are advised that the prices set forth above shall be considered full compensation to Offeror for all design and construction of this Project, to include: labor, material, equipment, permits, taxes, overhead, profit and any other expenses of any kind applicable to the work to be undertaken by Offeror associated with such work, including but not limited to any escalation, extended site overhead, acceleration of schedule, and/or shift of construction sequencing.

-4.3.2 Provide the required information set forth in Part 3, Section 6.3, Adjustments to Asphalt and Fuel Prices for the Base Scope and Option 1.

-4.3.3 Provide the Proposal Guaranty (to include the Base Scope and Option 1) required by Section 102.07 of Division I Amendments of the VDOT Road and Bridge Specifications.
+- 4.3.1 Specify, on the form set forth in Attachment 4.3.1, a Cost Breakdown Summary in whole numbers and the Proposal Price, in both numbers and words.
+Offerors are advised that the prices set forth above shall be considered full compensation to Offeror for all design and construction of this Project, to include: labor, material, equipment, permits, taxes, overhead, profit and any other expenses of any kind applicable to the work to be undertaken by Offeror associated with such work, including but not limited to any escalation, extended site overhead, acceleration of schedule, and/or shift of construction sequencing. - 4.3.2 Provide the required information set forth in Part 3, Section 6.3, Adjustments to Asphalt and Fuel Prices. - 4.3.3 Provide the Proposal Guaranty required by Section 102.07 of Division I Amendments of the VDOT Road and Bridge Specifications.
 A copy of the Proposal Guaranty Form C-24 may be found at http://vdotforms.vdot.virginia.gov/.
 If the Price Proposal Guaranty is not submitted with the Price Proposal, then the Offeror shall be deemed non-responsive and will be disqualified from participating in the Design-Build procurement for this Project.